VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## Relabeling

-`vmagent` and VictoriaMetrics support Prometheus-compatible relabeling].
+`vmagent` and VictoriaMetrics support Prometheus-compatible relabeling.
 They provide the following additional actions on top of actions from the [Prometheus relabeling](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config):

 * `replace_all`: replaces all of the occurences of `regex` in the values of `source_labels` with the `replacement` and stores the results in the `target_label`.